Rishi Sunak faces another byelection after Chris Pincher suspension upheld

 Former deputy chief whip was punished following allegations he drunkenly groped two men

-Rishi Sunak faces another disruptive and damaging byelection after scandal-hit MP Chris Pincher had his suspension by parliament’s standards watchdog upheld.
+Rishi Sunak faces another disruptive byelection in a “blue wall” seat after scandal-hit MP Chris Pincher had his suspension upheld.

 Mr Pincher has lost his appeal against an eight-week suspension following allegations he drunkenly groped two men at London’s Carlton Club last year.

-It paves the way for a by-election in the former deputy chief whip’s Tamworth seat, since he looks certain to face a recall petition in her constituency.
+It paves the way for a potential by-election in the former deputy chief whip’s Tamworth seat, since he looks certain to face a recall petition in her constituency.

-News of yet another difficult contest for the PM – as he attempts to “reset” his premiership – comes as it emerged that the byelection in Nadine Dorries’ Mid Bedfordshire seat will be held on 12 or 19 October.

-The Standards Committee earlier this month found that Mr Pincher conduct last summer was “profoundly damaging” and amounted to an abuse of power.

 More follows…